Ultikynnys/UltiBake/AddonParm.md

 ![alt text](image-8.png)

 * **Force Color Space** - a toggle which will give you an option to set the colorspace of a baked texture, manually setting this is rarely required since this is automatically detected from the **Bake Sets**.
-But in certain situations you may need to control this excplicitly
+But in certain situations you may need to control this explicitly

 ![alt text](image-9.png)